 - Monitor your own stress level, which can be based on sleep patterns as well as feelings of irritability and helplessness.

-We offer several minimally invasive decompression and stabilization surgical options for patients suffering from chronic neck or back pain.
-Our small incision and nondisruptive approach to the spine gives our patients a shorter recovery time^ and a higher patient satisfaction score than traditional open spine surgery.
+We perform a range of minimally invasive decompression and stabilization procedures for patients suffering from chronic neck or back pain.
+Our muscle-sparing approach to the spine gives our patients a shorter recovery time and less risk of complication compared to traditional open spine surgery.^

 For more information about your spine condition and the treatment options available to you, contact the spine care experts at Laser Spine Institute today.
 To find out if you are a potential candidate for one of our procedures, ask for your free MRI review.*